HoussamEdar/termdeposit/README.md

 ## Dataset Description

-This dataset relates to direct marketing campaigns (phone calls) conducted by a Portuguese banking institution.
+The dataset relates to direct marketing campaigns (phone calls) conducted by a Portuguese banking institution.
 The classification goal is to predict whether a client will subscribe to a term deposit (variable `y`).